Mechatronics, Automation, and Control Systems Laboratory

 (MACS Lab) (Move, Act, Create, Serve)

 Note: We are not recruiting any more new PhD students in 2023.

 Selected Research Outcomes

 Work from the MACS lab has been supported by the National Science Foundation, UTC Institute of Advanced Systems Engineering, Department of Energy, Department of Defense, NASA, and industries.
-Dr. Chen is a recipient of the National Science Foundation CAREER award and the Young Investigator Award from the ISCIE / ASME International Symposium on Flexible Automation.
+Dr. Chen is a recipient of the National Science Foundation CAREER award, the SME Sandra L. Bouckley Outstanding Young Manufacturing Engineer Award, and the Young Investigator Award from the ISCIE / ASME International Symposium on Flexible Automation.
 Members of the MACS lab have received Best Paper Award from the International Symposium on Flexible Automation, Best Vibrations Paper Award, Best Student Paper Awards on Mechatronics and Robotics from the ASME Dynamic Systems and Control Division, Best Senior Design, and best paper in session awards in various conferences.